MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experiments

-In a detailed and comprehensive evaluation, we systematically provide models with prior history context and subsequently assess the generated images and narrations at each following step.
-Tables~\ref{all_step_img} and ~\ref{all_step_lang} outline the results of these experiments, encapsulating the performance in both image and language metrics, respectively.
-The findings demonstrate that \modelname is capable of generating coherent, high-quality images utilizing long-horizontal multimodal input prompts across all data, without compromising the original model's ability for multimodal comprehension.
-This accentuates the efficacy of our model in diverse settings.
+\textbf{Unimodal Generation on VIST~} To evaluate the model performance on image generation and text generation, we systematically provide models with prior history context and subsequently assess the generated images and narrations at each following step.
+Tables~\ref{all_step_img} and ~\ref{all_step_lang} outline the results of these experiments on the VIST validation set, showing the performance in both image and language metrics, respectively.
+The findings demonstrate that \modelname can generate coherent, high-quality images utilizing long-horizontal multimodal input prompts across all data, without compromising the original model's ability for multimodal comprehension, indicating the efficacy of our model in diverse settings.

-\paragraph{VIST Human Evaluation} To assess the quality of multimodal generation, we test both our model and the baseline on the VIST validation set.
-For each task, given a preceding multimodal sequence, models are tasked with producing the subsequent scenario.
-To ensure a fair comparison, we employ the fine-tuned MiniGPT-4, which is exclusively trained to generate narrations without any vokens.
-Subsequently, these narrations are incorporated directly into the Stable Diffusion 2 via the text-to-image pipeline.
+\textbf{Multimodal Generation on VIST~} To assess the quality of multimodal generation, we test both our model and the baselines on the VIST validation set by human evaluation.
+Given a preceding multimodal sequence, models are tasked with producing the subsequent scenario for each task.
 We select a random sample of 5,000 sequences, with each requiring evaluation by two workers.
 These evaluators are tasked with determining the superior multimodal output based on three criteria: Language Continuity, Image Quality, and Multimodal Coherence.
-This assessment is facilitated using Amazon Mechanical Turk~\citep{crowston2012amazon}, with a representative example (Fig.~\ref{fig:appendix_human}) provided in the appendix.
-As depicted in Table~\ref{table:human_eval}, our model, \modelname, is found to generate more fitting text narrations in 57.18\% of instances, deliver superior image quality in 52.06\% of cases, and produce more coherent multimodal outputs in 57.62\% of the scenarios.
-This data distinctly showcases its enhanced multimodal generation capabilities when compared to the two-stage baseline that employs narrations for text-to-image prompts without the inclusion of vokens.
+This assessment is facilitated using Amazon Mechanical Turk~\cite{crowston2012amazon}, with a representative example (Fig.~\ref{fig:appendix_human}) provided in the Appendix.
+As depicted in Table~\ref{table:human_eval}, our model, \modelname, is found to generate more fitting text narrations in around 55\% of instances, deliver superior image quality in around 53\% of cases, and produce more coherent multimodal outputs in around 56\% of the scenarios.
+This data distinctly showcases its enhanced multimodal generation capabilities compared to the two-stage baseline, which must generate intermediate image captions first.